 Right off the top: Let me assure you that I am not talking about Harry, here.
 Harry Potter, as our universal cinderlad had to be an “orphan”, and he had to be an orphan of exactly the specific variety that he is.
 A child who has lost his parents, but who nevertheless has a identity and a hereditary place in his society, which he has been denied.
 Complete with unsympathetic relatives who will, nevertheless, house him until he comes of age.

 But Tom Riddle was.

 Tom was not merely “an orphan”, but an orphan who was raised in an orphanage.

 Traditional orphanages, particularly the sort you encounter in literature, did not house children until they came of age, you know.
 It housed them until they reached an age to legally work for a living.
 And then the kids were hired out to employers, who took over the responsibility of housing and feeding them.
 The orphanage washed their hands of them at that point.

 Traditionally orphans were hired into domestic service, as boot boys and scullery maids.
-In the country they were taken on as farm laborers.
+Out in the country they were taken on as farm laborers.
 And that was usually the end of any chance for formal education for them.
 A farmer’s or tradesman’s education was typically 8th grade or its equivalent (i.e., 3rd year.
 Just like Hagrid).
 That was certainly the case for most orphans.
 High School was High School.
-And was generally only attended by the children of the middle class, or working people whose parents could afford to keep them in school an additional 3–4 years.
+And was generally only attended by the children of the middle class, or those working people whose parents could afford to keep them in school an additional 3–4 years.

 I’d read plenty of stories which had been about orphans.
 And they were nearly all about finding one’s own place in the world — and as often as not that was defined as work that they were suited for, and enjoyed, and which offered the possibility of a future.